tensorflow/docs/site/en/community/documentation.md

 image:= A 4-D `float` tensor.
 The image to resize.
 ```

-In the documentation, these will be rendered to Markdown as
+In the documentation, these will be rendered to markdown as

 ```
 image: A `float` Tensor.
 Must be 4-D. The image to resize.